DanielVukelich/garden-bot/Readme.md

 Run from within virtualenv
 `hypercorn garden-bot:app`

-If you're running this on a raspberry pi, make sure to set `USE_MOCK_PINS=True` in `config.py`.
+If you're running this on a raspberry pi, make sure to set `USE_MOCK_PINS=False` in `config.py`.
 Otherwise, the server will mock out the gpio pins and you won't actually control any relays.